 We offer many flexible options so that you can complete your degree while balancing your work, family, and personal life.
 This can be done through a combination of online and classroom courses, or completely online with degrees in Business Administration (A.A.S. & A.S.) or Liberal Arts and Sciences: Humanities and Social Sciences (A.A.& A.S.).

 Online learning is a method of taking courses over the Internet in order to complete a degree or certificate program.
 In a course website, students can upload assignments to their instructor and communicate with their classmates and instructor via online discussion forums, email, or computer web conferencing.
 SUNY Corning Community College offers two types of distance learning delivery formats:

-- Blended/Hybrid Course - An individual course in which some instruction and engagement of class activities is delivered face-to-face (in class) and via online learning, which means with convenient 24-7 access to learning content.
+- Blended/Hybrid Course (Internet and Lecture Instruction) - An individual course in which some instruction and engagement of class activities is delivered face-to-face (in class) and via online learning, which means with convenient 24-7 access to learning content.
 In-class seat time is reduced, typically by approximately 30%, reducing your travel to the college.

 How Do I Find Courses That Are Right for Me?

 - Select the desired term and click "Submit."

 - At the search screen, in the "Schedule Type" box, select "Internet" and click "Class Search."

 - Word processing program

 Corning Community College uses the BlackBoard platform to deliver its online courses.
 Browser requirements for BlackBoard can be found on the BlackBoard help site.

 Depending on your course, further hardware or software requirements may be needed.
 Check with your course instructor and check your course syllabus.